-By relevant, I mean that your annotations are clearly doing at least 1 of the 5 tasks above and not going off topic.
+By relevant, I mean that your annotations are clearly doing at least 1 of the 5 tasks above while making clear connections to the topic of the readings, their arguments, or the themes of ethics and this class.

 By substantive, I mean more than generic commentary, simply repeating whatever the text or a classmate says, or giving a thoughtless "I agree".
-No matter which task(s) you choose, I want to see you presenting your own careful reasoning by substantiating your claims and providing concrete examples.
+No matter which task(s) you choose, I want to see you making meaningful connections to ethics and the course material while presenting your own careful reasoning by substantiating your claims and providing concrete examples.